 Commentary on the Almagest

-Text No recognizible incipit and explicit as the three extant manuscripts contain only portions of the work.
+Text No recognizible incipit and explicit as the three extant MSS contain only portions of the work.

-Content A commentary on selected demonstrations of the first three books of the Almagest.
+Content A commentary on selected demonstrations of Almagest, I-III.

 Origin Written by Simon Bredon in Oxford probably in the 1340s.